freedomtowin/itunes-connect-apps/README.md

 By using this App, the user can free up non-essential webpages, switch tasks, or work on multiple workflows while keeping the number of windows and tabs to a minimum.

-Each set of links can be exported individually or all sets of links can be archived as a folder.

 CocoLinks comes with the option to choose between browsers, Chrome or Safari, and open links in an existing window or new window.

 Additions to the app include a webpage count, next to each set of links, and also a tactical search button.
 The search button shows all the unique websites currently open in every window.
 This button is basically a temporary, floating bookmark tab.